ecg-icas/icas/doc/0.129/_sources/reference/price-types.rst.txt

 SWAP                no                  Request an exchange of one item for another.
 CREDIBLE_BID        no                  Request for any reasonable offer.
 ON_DEMAND           no                  Price is communicated on request.
+NOT_APPLICABLE      no                  Price is not applicable for this ad (e.g. a Jobs ad).
 RESERVED                                Flag for transaction in progress.
 ================    ================    ===================================================================================================================